uzodave/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More Pointers, Arrays, and Strings
+More Pointers, Arrays and Strings